FlowerOfTheBridges/IoTAssignments/README.md

 ## Second Assignment
 The weather station now must be deployed in a real microcontroller, so two new components were introduced:
-* *riotos_app*: is a [RIOT-OS](https://www.linkedin.com/pulse/first-approach-iot-virtual-enviromental-station-aws-core-fiordeponti) application were random values are published to a default topic of a MQTT-SN Broker (such as [MOSQUITTO.RSMB](https://github.com/eclipse/mosquitto.rsmb)) through a MQTT-SN connection.
+* *riotos_app_mqttsn*: is a [RIOT-OS](https://github.com/RIOT-OS/RIOT) application were random values are published to a default topic of a MQTT-SN Broker (such as [MOSQUITTO.RSMB](https://github.com/eclipse/mosquitto.rsmb)) through a MQTT-SN connection.
 The command that needs to be prompted in the application shell to run the measurement process is
  ```
  run <identifier> <ipv6 address of the broker> <port we're the broker is listening>
  ```